SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-covid-simpson.md

 did that, with a little R script. <sup id="fn11a">[[11]](#fn11)</sup>

 Note that the calculation of the confidence intervals has a few problems when one of the arms has 0 infections.
-Also, in those cases &ndash; check the table &ndash; the infection counts in both arms are so low we can't achieve statistical significance.
-So don't take seriously the confidence intervals when the efficacy is 100%.
+Also, in those cases &ndash; check the first 3 rows of the table &ndash; the infection counts in both arms are so low we can't achieve statistical significance.
+So don't take seriously the wide confidence intervals when the efficacy is 100%.

 Here's the resulting plot.
-Other than the artifacts around the CI's at 100% efficacy, you can see that the vaccines remain strong across all ages, and that we are quite certain that is the case.
+Other than the silly-wide CI's at 100% efficacy, you can see that the vaccines remain strong across all ages, and that we are quite certain that is the case.